 Private Agreements are voluntary written contracts between two people who are willing to work out a support agreement.

 A Family Support Worker can arrange to meet with both individuals to reach an acceptable support agreement.
-The person who is to pay support is required to provide pay stubs, income tax returns and other information to confirm his/her income.
+The person who is to pay support is required to provide pay stubs, income tax returns and other information to confirm their income.

-If you wish to pursue support but cannot reach a private agreement or believe court is a better route for you, other options are available.
+If you wish to pursue spousal support but cannot reach a private agreement or believe court is a better route for you, other options are available.
 The Employment and Social Services Family Support Worker can help you fill out application forms to start court action.
 After completing and signing your court application, you will receive your court hearing date.

-The other person, referred to as respondent or payor will receive a copy of your application form as well as other court forms to complete before the court date.
+The other person, referred to as the respondent or payor will receive a copy of your application form as well as other court forms to complete before the court date.
 The Family Support Worker will explain what needs to be done and how it will happen.

 At the court hearing, if you do not have a lawyer, a Family Support Worker will be present at court to help you and speak on your behalf.
 You will also be able to talk to a Duty Counsel, who is a lawyer available on your day in court for legal advice.